John Shurna: Professional career

 After going undrafted in the 2012 NBA draft, Shurna signed a 2012 Las Vegas NBA Summer League contract with the Atlanta Hawks.
 On September 10, 2012, Shurna signed a 1-year partially guaranteed contract with the New York Knicks.
 He was waived at the end of the preseason.
 By the beginning of December 2012, he had made his professional debut with Strasbourg IG of LNB Pro A. Shurna was originally signed as an injury replacement for Nicolas de Jong until the end of 2012, but was signed longer term as it became apparent that de Jong would be out for an extended period.

 After he played on the Milwaukee Bucks' 2013 NBA Summer League team, Shurna signed a 2-year contract with Joventut Badalona.
 He signed with the Toronto Raptors for the 2014 NBA Summer League and posted 21 points on 6-for-9 field goal shooting including 5 three point shots in his July 11 debut.
 In August 2014, he signed a one-year contract with Turkish Basketball League team Darüşşafaka.
 He played in the 2015 NBA Summer League with the Cleveland Cavaliers.
 On July 27, 2015, he signed a one-year contract with Valencia Basket of Spain.
 On November 13, 2016, Shurna signed with Croatian club Cedevita Zagreb for the rest of the season.

 On July 27, 2017, Shurna signed a one-year deal with MoraBanc Andorra of the Liga ACB.
 On August 18, 2018, Shurna re-signed a one-year deal with MoraBanc Andorra of the Liga ACB.
 On July 27, 2019, he signed with Herbalife Gran Canaria.
 Shurna was re-signed to a two-year contract with the team on June 11, 2021.
+On June 28, 2023, he signed a two-year contract extension.

+On July 24, 2025, Shurna was signed to a two-year contract with Força Lleida of Liga ACB.